 A first time DUI is serious.
 While it is highly unlikely that a person would go to jail for a substantial amount of time for a first offense, the consequences of a conviction are significant.
 It’s extremely important that you find the best DUI attorneys in Cincinnati.
-Below is a table summarizing the potential ranges for a sentence on a first offense DUI.

 - ALS (Administrative License Suspension) for test refusal = one year license suspension;